cakephp/docs/en/development/testing.rst

       </testsuite>
     </testsuites>

-``CakeTestSuite`` offers several methods for easily creating test suites based on the file system.
+``CakeTestSuite`` offers several methods for creating test suites based on the file system.
 It allows you to run any code you want to prepare your test suite.
 If we wanted to create a test suite for all our model tests we could would create **tests/TestCase/AllModelTest.php**.
 Put the following in it::